From Requests to Results

 Best Practices

-3. Configuration: Use environment variables for API URLs and credentials
+• Use environment variables for credentials and API URLs

 Running Tests with Coverage